Thomas Peterffy: Views on Donald Trump and the Republican Party

 Discussing the 2016 election in 2021, he said "I am actually not a Trump fan at all.
 I hope he won't run again."
 Peterffy also then said that the Republican Party is "completely adrift".
 Peterffy says he did not vote for Trump in the 2016 Republican Party presidential primaries, but supported Trump's bid for the presidency after Trump became the Republican nominee due to Trump's opposition to socialism and collectivism.
 Peterffy lives near Mar-a-Lago, Trump's Florida estate, and is a member of the Mar-a-Lago Club.

 Peterffy contributed $250,000 to Donald Trump's 2020 presidential campaign.

 In late 2023, Peterffy, as well as other wealthy Republican donors, distanced themselves from Trump.
 Peterffy said in December 2023 that, “the street still hopes for somebody else", and expressed hope for a brokered convention.
 Peterffy said at that time that he will not donate to support Trump's campaign.
 In November 2022, Peterffy had said that Trump, "can't get elected" and that, even if as a citizen he would vote for him as the GOP nominee, that he, "will do whatever I can to make sure he is not."

 Nevertheless, Peterffy supported Trump in the 2024 election.
 Peterffy attended a fundraising dinner for Trump on August 10, 2024, in Aspen, Colorado at the home of John and Amy Phelan, in which attendees donated between $25,000 and $500,000 to Trump's campaign.
 Federal records show that Peterffy donated $500,000 to the Trump 47 Committee, Inc. on August 5, 2024, and likewise $344,660 to the same committee on August 12, 2024.
 Prior to that point he hadn't donated at all to Trump's campaign while still donating about $7 million to Republican causes and candidates.

 On December 11, 2024, in the aftermath of the election, Peterffy sat down for an interview with Bloomberg's Sonali Basak at a Goldman Sachs Group Inc. conference.
 Basak mentioned at the beginning of the interview that Peterffy had donated to Trump both in 2020 and in 2024, and Peterffy stated that, "having grown up in a socialist country I came to a conviction early on in my life that a free market economy is the only way to efficiently run a society", and, "I've always been a Republican all my life."
 He said that, "I'm very happy that this is the outcome that we had this election time."
 However, Peterffy also pointed out that he has donated collectively more to other Republicans than to Trump.

+In 2025, Peterffy said, "The wealthiest people are business people, and they are surging to Trump because they understand how much better Trump is for a prosperous economy."